autonome/metafluff/posts/2004/03/more-sticks-than-you-can-shake-your-boot-at/index.md

 ---
 layout: post
-title: More Sticks Than You Can Shake Your Boot At
+title: "More Sticks Than You Can Shake Your Boot At"
 published_at: 2004-03-31
 date: 2004-03-31
 tags: music